-If you want accuracy in your design, we suggest using a wood-burning tool like a stencil instead of tracing pencil marks on the material.
+If you want accuracy in your design, use a wood-burning tool like a stencil instead of tracing pencil marks on the material.
 Before commencing the wood-burning sessions, you should ensure that you’re using a lower temperature because it’s not as solid as other lumber.

 9. Serving Board or Tray

 Besides coasters, a serving tray could pass up as a decent house-warming gift or wedding present.
 You can decorate its surface with any type of art or simply have it embedded with names and phrases.